roman-milk/roman-milk.github.io/backseat-mom.md

+===

- ****** Backseat Mommy: A Long Hard Ride ****** bysilkstockingslover© Thankfully, such a thought never occurred to him.
+Thankfully, such a thought never occurred to him.
 Why would it?
 I was in the backseat with my son, as he said, clearly worried about my bladder, "Thirty seconds, honey."

  "Okay," I weakly replied, as my orgasm ripped through me like a tornado.